TanukiSharp/mh-monster-info/README.md

 At the end of the URL, add a `?` symbol, and then the arguments.
 It is possible to provide multiple arguments by separating them with a `&` symbol.
-Eventually, arguments are made of a key and value, which are separated by an `=` symbole.
+Eventually, arguments are made of a key and value, which are separated by an `=` symbol.

 Available arguments: